marxin/texi2rst-generated/sphinx/gfortran/intrinsic-procedures/fseek.rst

   This is part of the GCC manual.
   For copying conditions, see the GPL license file

+.. index:: FSEEK, file operation, seek, file operation, position

 .. _fseek:

-.. index:: FSEEK

-.. index:: file operation, seek

-.. index:: file operation, position

 FSEEK --- Low level file positioning subroutine
 ***********************************************